emefff/Code-Aster-MPI-in-Singularity-of-SM2022/README.md

 rm overlay.img
 ```

-We are still in our $HOME directory (also ~/ or home/$USER).
+We are still in our ${HOME} directory.
 ________________________________________________________________________________________________________
 Now the fun part begins.
-First we need to bind our $HOME directory to the now larger container and enter the container shell with
+First we need to bind our ${HOME} directory to the now larger container and enter the container shell with

 ```
 sudo singularity run --bind ${HOME}:${HOME} -w ${HOME}/salome_meca-lgpl-2022.1.0-1-20221225-scibian-9.sif shell`
 ```

-We are now inside the container shell which is easily visible by the prefix 'Singularity> '.
+We are now inside the container shell which is easily visible by the prefix 'Singularity> ' (for clarity we leave the prefix in the appropriate code also).
 Our current directory is still the ${HOME} of our user, be aware we are ***root*** now (we used sudo).

 ![Bildschirmfoto vom 2023-11-08 14-16-02](https://github.com/emefff/Code-Aster-MPI-in-Singularity-of-SM2022/assets/89903493/702dae4a-771c-40fa-a5ef-fa39c2723ed4)